doctest/doctest/doc/markdown/features.md

 - print sections when asserts fail (look if catch does that)

 - floating point comparison support
-- signal handling for unix: http://www.cplusplus.com/reference/csignal/signal/
-(signals on *NIX platforms or structured exceptions on Windows)

 - look into https://github.com/Barro/compiler-warnings
 - think about the expression decomposition static asserts